terryoy/terryoy.github.io/_content/guides/2016/put-linux-into-old-pc-1-hardware.md

 The **udev** program is a dynamic device management software, it supplies the system softwares with device events, manage permissions of device nodes and may create additional symlinks in the "/dev" directory, or provide names to unpredictable device names from the kernel.
 The man page for ```udev``` is worth reading.

 Reboot to test out if the device is named correctly.
-The devicexs can be found in ```/sys/class/net/```, with a symbolic link to the device's DEVPATH.
+The device can be found in ```/sys/class/net/```, with a symbolic link to the device's DEVPATH.

 Next step is to setup the WPA2 authentication of the WiFi with my SSID and password.
 We'll need ```wpasupplicant``` package for that.